aounleonardo/save-the-date/README.md

 # 💒 Wedding Save The Date Game 💒

-A fun Pokemon-style game where you, the groom, walk around your wedding venue to capture the bride with romantic moves!
+A fun Pokemon-style game built with Phaser 3 where you, the groom, walk around your wedding venue to capture the bride with romantic moves!

 ## 🎮 How to Play